Hotline helps coronavirus doctors in distress

 The calls to the Physician Support Line often begin with an apology from a desperate doctor.

+ER doctor who treated coronavirus patients dies by suicide, her family saysApril 28, 202001:53

-Some of these doctors were already, as Masood put it, “hanging by a thread, and then the coronavirus happened.”
+Some of the doctors were already, as Masood put it, "hanging by a thread, and then the coronavirus happened."

-Her father, Dr. Phillip Breen, called her another “casualty” of the pandemic and said she had no prior history of mental health problems.
+Her father, Dr. Philip Breen, called her another "casualty" of the pandemic and said she had no history of mental health problems.

-Dr. Smita Gautam, a Chicago-based psychiatrist and a co-founder of the hotline, said they fear Breen could become one of many before this plague is gone.
+Dr. Smita Gautam, a Chicago-based psychiatrist and a co-founder of the hotline, said she fears Breen could become one of many before the plague is gone.

-“Physicians tend to be perfectionists who find it hard to ask for help,” said Gautam.
+"Physicians tend to be perfectionists who find it hard to ask for help," Gautam said.

-And while many doctors are thankful for public displays of appreciation like the 7 p.m. clapping that's erupted nightly in cities across the country, others feel too guilty to appreciate the adulation, said Masood.
+Masood said that while many doctors are thankful for public displays of appreciation, like the 7 p.m. clapping that has erupted nightly in cities across the country, others feel too guilty to appreciate the adulation.

-“All of a sudden we are being called heroes and being put on a pedestal and we are having this deep fear that we are not heroes,” said Masood.
-“Some doctors are feeling that vulnerability and have no place to express that.”
+"All of a sudden, we are being called heroes and being put on a pedestal, and we are having this deep fear that we are not heroes," Masood said.
+"Some doctors are feeling that vulnerability and have no place to express that."

-Dr. Margaret Seide, a New York City psychiatrist not affiliated with the hotline, said that sentiment is not uncommon among front-line doctors.
+Dr. Margaret Seide, a New York City psychiatrist not affiliated with the hotline, said the sentiment is not uncommon among front-line doctors.

 "Many physicians may be feeling unworthy of praise," she said.
 "Even if they've saved 10 people that day, they're thinking about the one person who didn't make it.
 They may not be feeling very heroic."

-“I was finding very high occurrence of posts that were about personal mental health,” said Masood.
-“There was day-to-day stress but also anticipatory anxiety about patients and doctors getting sick and bringing it home to their families.”
+"I was finding very high occurrence of posts that were about personal mental health," she said.
+"There was day-to-day stress but also anticipatory anxiety about patients and doctors getting sick and bringing it home to their families."

-Doctors are often reluctant to talk about their own mental health problems, both because of stigma and the shame, the psychiatrists said.
+Doctors are often reluctant to talk about their own mental health problems, because of both stigma and shame, the psychiatrists said.

 "The first thing we tend to hear all the time is guilt for even using a resource designed to help mental health," Masood said.
 "We have created a medical system here in the United States where asking for help is considered a weakness."

-So the hotline, which is staffed by 600 volunteer psychiatrists who field calls seven days a week from 8 a.m. until midnight, is completely confidential and not affiliated with any medical or other organization or owned by any health care system.
+So the hotline, which is staffed by 600 volunteer psychiatrists who field calls seven days a week from 8 a.m. until midnight, is completely confidential.
+It is not affiliated with any medical or other organization or owned by any health care system.

-The hotline went live on March 30, “which also happens to be National Doctors’ Day” and gets, on average, about 20 calls a day, Gautam said.
+The hotline, which went live on March 30 — "which also happens to be National Doctors' Day" — gets, on average, about 20 calls a day, Gautam said.

-Most of the callers are from big cities like New York City and Chicago.
-But the hotline also gets calls from doctors in rural, remote areas and doctors like cardiologists, anesthesiologists and other specialists who are not working directly with coronavirus patients.
+Most of the callers are from big cities like New York and Chicago.
+But the hotline also gets calls from doctors in rural, remote areas and doctors who are not working directly with coronavirus patients, like cardiologists, anesthesiologists and other specialists.

-Masood and Gautam said they have also heard from doctors anguished about having to deny patients unproven remedies that President Donald Trump has touted during his televised White House briefings like the malaria drug hydroxychloroquine.
+Masood and Gautam said they have also heard from doctors anguished about having to deny patients unproven remedies that President Donald Trump has touted during his televised White House briefings, such as the malaria drug hydroxychloroquine.

 "We are an apolitical organization, but when we have this kind of format where this kind of information is being so readily presented from a federal level, it does become an extra responsibility on our shoulders," Masood said.
 "So the answer is yes, that is a common thing."